ralyodio/node-startup/README.md

 Gotchas
 ----

-If there is a app.pid file already and you try to start it will not start.
+If there is a app.pid file already, but node is not running, and you try to start it will not start.
 You will have to manually remove the .pid file and run it again.